stevehoover/warp-v/doc/retiming.md

 These studies did not use explicit BlockRAMs.
 Can synthesis retime these?

+WARP-V is a simple pipeline.
+Can synthesis retime across flow components, like a recirculation mux, FIFO, etc. (I doubt it will retime through FIFOs by default as there are RAS considerations.)

 Repeat experiments with other synthesis tools from other vendors (and open-source).

 Why are frequencies so low.
 We've seen much better for 4-stage.